Simply Business homepage

 • if average prices are falling, the value of your property could also decrease.
 This means it could be a bad time to sell but a good time to buy

-• house prices go in cycles so keeping up to date can help landlords to make informed decisions when managing their portfolios
+• house prices go in cycles so keeping up to date can help you to make informed decisions when managing your portfolio

 • the price you buy a rental property for affects its yield – the higher the rental yield, the better the return on investment